indranilbanerjeeawssa/JavaExamples/sns_consumer_dynamo_sam/README.md

 ## Test the sample application

-Once the lambda function is deployed, send some SQS messages on the queue that the lambda function is listening on.
+Once the lambda function is deployed, send some SNS messages on the queue that the lambda function is listening on.

 Use the project ../sns_message_sender_json.